Spain2394/yolo_seedling/README.md

 @TODO
 - Package tested on - NVIDIA GTX1060
 - Package tested on - NVIDIA Jetson Nano
-- Purpose of this project: Real-time plant tracking using Yolov3/Yolov4
+- Purpose of this project: Real-time plant tracking using Yolov3/Yolov4 on edge devices

 ## Setup
 clone this ```darknet_ros``` into your ```~/catkin_ws/src```